-In implicit method of using gaze in user interface design, natural movements of the eyes can be used to detect context, for example looking at certain objects in an environment can reveal interest of humans to those objects [117].
-Eve gaze can also be used to infer about user's behaviour, for instance which objects attracts user attention during an everyday activity like cooking [165].
-Another example of using every gaze as an implicit input is to detect user's attention point and react to the users eye contact [179], or adapt user interface behavior [72] accordingly.
-The gaze data can also be used indirectly for interaction purposes [216, 79, 123, 204].
-For instance, in the MAGIC pointing technique [216, 79], eye gaze data is used to move the cursor as close as possible to the target.
-Mardanbegi et al. [123] proposed a gaze-based interaction technique where the gaze data is used indirectly for head-gesture recognition.
-The other relevant work to our study is Pursuits interaction technique [204] which enables users to select an object on the screen by correlating eye pursuit movements with objects moving on the screen.
-The accuracy of their proposed technique depends on the difference of trajectories which means it fails to detect uni-directional moving objects due to the similarity of the trajectories in a uni-directional movement.
-On the contrary, our proposed EveGrip method enables computer devices to detect the object of interest among uni-directional moving objects.
-Our proposed EyeGrip method is an implicit way of using eye gaze since we do not ask users to perform any kind of predefined eye-strokes or fixating on a particular target.
-The EyeGrip technique is based on analyzing natural eye movements for automatically detecting object of interest in a user interface.
+In implicit method of using gaze in user interface design, natural movements of the eyes can be used to detect context, for example looking at certain objects in an environment can reveal interest of humans to those objects [116].
+Eye gaze can also be used to infer about user's behaviour, for instance which objects attracts user attention during an everyday activity like cooking [164].
+Another example of using eye gaze as an implicit input is to detect user's attention point and react to the users eye contact [178], or adapt user interface behavior [70] accordingly.
+The gaze data can also be used indirectly for interaction purposes [216, 78, 122, 203].
+For instance, in the MAGIC pointing technique [216, 78], eye gaze data is used to move the cursor as close as possible to the target.
+Mardanbegi et al. [122] proposed a gaze-based interaction technique where the gaze data is used indirectly for head-gesture recognition.
+Another implicit way of using gaze data is Pursuits interaction technique [203] which enables users to select an object on the screen by correlating eye pursuit movements with objects moving on the screen.